skuid/SamplePages/Use_Cases/Related_Lists/README.md

 # Better Related Lists

-The Lightning Account detail page is extended by using Skuid to display related Opportunities and Cases with advanced filtering, sorting, and interactive capabilities.
-The related lists have multi-field sorting, 10+ columns that can be shown/hidden by individual end users, dynamic filtering of opportunities, two views of Cases (one tab displays open cases, second tab displays closed cases), and a dashboard displaying real time opportunity information.
+The Lightning Account detail page is extended by using Skuid to display related opportunities and cases with advanced filtering, sorting, and interactive capabilities.
+The related lists have multi-field sorting, 10+ columns that can be shown/hidden by individual end users, dynamic filtering of opportunities, two views of cases (one tab displays open cases, second tab displays closed cases), and a dashboard displaying real time opportunity information.

 <img src="OppList.png" width="300"></img>